ilg-physics-ucsb/physics6-manual/6AL/Rotation/Rotation.md

 \rm I = (\frac12)mR^2
 $$

 where m is the mass of the disc and R is the radius of the disc.
-We will lift the platter off the apparatus and weight it.
+We will lift the platter off the apparatus and weigh it.
 We will also measure its diameter.

 :::Exercise
 AVOCADO -- Will we include a video of the measurements of the mass and diameter of the platter, or just give the values here?